How To Get STD Tested In Dallas Without Visiting A Doctor

 Rates of STD Infection in Dallas vs. US Average

-The rate of Syphilis infection in Dallas is, unfortunately, much higher than the US average, which was 20.1 in 2014.
+The rate of Syphilis infection in Dallas is, unfortunately, slightly higher than the US average, which was 36.7 in 2016.

 The city of Dallas has one of the highest HIV infection rates in the country.